HNN227 - Acute Illness and Supportive Care

 |Scheduled learning activities - campus||

-Department of Human Services policy - Police Record Check and Working With Children Check
+Department of Health – Safety Screening Requirements - Police Record Check, Working With Children Check and Immunisation Status

-In accordance with Department of Human Services policy, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.
+In accordance with the Department of Health policy, all students are required to undertake a Police Record Check prior to clinical placements in each calendar year of their course.

-In accordance with the Department of Justice 2007, Working with Children Act 2005, amended 2017, all students are required to undertake a Working with Children Check at the commencement of their course.
+In accordance with the Worker Screening Act 2020, all students are required to undertake a Working with Children Check at the commencement of their course.
 Students who fail to obtain a Police Record Check and a Working with Children Check prior to the commencement of clinical placement will not be able to undertake clinical placement and this will impede progress in the course.

-Students may also be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.
+Students are required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.
 A health organisation may refuse to accept a student for placement if the student’s immunisation status is not satisfactory to the health organisation.

-This unit is one of three units within the Clinical Studies Cluster: Year 2.
+This unit is one of two units within the Clinical Studies Cluster: Year 2.
 The unit aims to provide opportunities for students to develop knowledge and skills related specifically to the assessment and management of patients experiencing acute episodic illness in acute care.

-- Clinical skills (equivalent 1500 words)
+- Clinical skills - Pass/Fail

-- Failure of the clinical component will lead to a fail in this unit and may lead to exclusion.
+Failure of the clinical component will lead to a Fail in this unit and may lead to exclusion.